 It’s simple: you need to create a stellar call centre script — and we’re going to show you how.

-Having operators use scripts when handling customer calls can significantly improve call efficiency.
-Using scripts can:
+Having operators use scripts when handling inbound customer calls can significantly improve call efficiency by:

-- Reduce the number of mistakes made on a call
+Reducing the number of human errors made on a call

 This increase in efficiency can have huge financial benefits.
 Research from SQM shows that a 1% improvement in response rate efficiency can lead to an annual operations saving of £208,500 ($276,000) for the average call centre.

-You don’t get a second chance at a good impression, so it’s vital that you open your calls as well as possible.
-Here’s how.
+Your agents don’t get a second chance at a good impression, so it’s vital that you open your calls as well as possible:

 “Hello, thank you for calling [name of company].
 My name is [name of representative].
 At this time, I’d like to let you know that this call may be recorded for quality assurance and training purposes.
 How can I help you today?”

-Your script will need to be adaptable enough to meet the needs of your customers, no matter what they need or what industry you’re in.
+Your customer service script will need to be adaptable enough to meet the needs of your customers, no matter what they need or what industry you’re in.

 Ending the call well